 A recent computer simulation has also suggested that other ice volcanoes may have existed on Ceres at various times, but that these have become indistinguishable from the surrounding terrain through the process of viscous relaxation.
 In simple terms, this means that the surface of Ceres is partially viscous (fluid), and that fluid motions continually mould and shape the surface so that some features are destroyed while others are created.

 Surface temperatures on Ceres are relatively high.
 With the Sun at the zenith, the maximum surface temperature (based on Ceres’ position on 5 May 1991) was estimated be in the region of 235K (-38 °C, -36 °F).
 At this temperature, ice is unstable, which could explain the dark surface of the dwarf planet since minerals mixed into the ice would remain on the surface when the ice fraction sublimates.

 Based on data obtained from the Herschel Space Observatory in 2014, it appears that Ceres has a tenuous atmosphere consisting primarily of water vapor.
 The origin of the water vapor has been shown to derive from several localized sources of water vapor in mid-latitudes, that each releases about 3 kilograms of water second.

 Possible mechanisms include the sublimation of exposed water ice over a surface area of about 0.6 square km, although cryovolcanic eruptions resulting from radiogenic internal heat is likely to produce more vapor than sublimation of surface ice.
-In fact, observations made by the Dawn spacecraft provide strong evidence that ongoing geological activity is a major contributor to the water vapour in Ceres’ atmosphere, since the asteroids’ atmosphere appears to be reasonably stable.
+In fact, observations made by the Dawn spacecraft provide strong evidence that ongoing geological activity is a major contributor to the water vapor in Ceres’ atmosphere since the dwarf planet’s atmosphere appears to be reasonably stable.
 If sublimation of surface ice were the main source of water vapor, the density of the atmosphere would vary according to the asteroid’s position relative to the Sun.